brnborges/DoctorCare/README.md

 ## :bookmark: About

-**HouseFinder** is a tool that aims to assist in finding vacancies in properties with a simple but modern and sophisticated usability.
+**DoctorCare** It is a tool to streamline consultation processes and assist patients in an organized and practical way.

 <br>